Former U.S. Senator Chuck Hagel was sworn in as defense secretary Wednesday, saying the United States must not dictate to the world.

-Some of them accused Hagel of being too lenient toward Iran and too critical of Israel.
-Others also found fault with him for opposing the 2007 U.S. troop surge in Iraq.
+The Senate confirmed Hagel Tuesday after bitter confirmation hearings.
+Some of the senators accused Hagel of being too lenient toward Iran and too critical of Israel.
+Others found fault with him for opposing the 2007 U.S. troop surge in Iraq.